Six Crafts Room Ideas

-As a person who is not especially crafty I would enjoy a craft room.
+As a person who is not especially crafty I enjoy seeing crafts room ideas because I love elegant systems of organization that make any task easier to do!
 Instead of beads and sequins, mine would be used to organize yarns, ribbons, wrapping papers, sewing remnants, mending thread, buttons, flower vases, knitting paraphernalia, and the various brushes, hooks, glues, nails and pads that my house seems to constantly require.
 Even though my space might have more of a hardware and paint sample vibe, I’ve started to hunt for ideas and, so far, identified half a dozen.

 Combining Two Functions.
 A laundry room is often the perfect place to add on a craft station.
 Mine is too small for seated workspace, storage bins (love these sturdy ones handy rollers), baskets and open shelving.
 This large one [top] does both while cleverly dividing the work spaces so that it isn’t necessary to paint or glue on the same counter used for folding clean clothes and towels.
 Yet they have a common table and a great relationship.